hmdebenque/quarkus-test/README.md

 # Release process

-It is reoleased using the [unleash maven plugin](https://github.com/shillner/unleash-maven-plugin) that allows a lot of customization and safe rollback on error.
+It is released using the [unleash maven plugin](https://github.com/shillner/unleash-maven-plugin) that allows a lot of customization and safe rollback on error.

 To release, one should execute:
 ```bash